JetBrains/compose-multiplatform/experimental/templates/multiplatform-template/README.md

 After that you can open the project in Android Studio, and it will show the registered iOS device in `iosApp` run configuration.

+**Hint:**
+If you use a free Personal Team for signing applications to run on a real device, and you do not have access to the link above to know your Team ID, you may still find your Team ID value, using the following workaround:
-**Hint:** If you managed to run a sample iOS project in XCode on a real iOS device you may find your `TEAM_ID` opening XCode project in a text editor and searching `DEVELOPMENT_TEAM` substring in it.
+- manage to run a sample iOS project in XCode on a real iOS device
+- open XCode project in a text editor and search `DEVELOPMENT_TEAM` substring in it
+- the value of `DEVELOPMENT_TEAM` property is your personal Team ID

 ### Configuring the iOS application